AICoE/elyra-aidevsecops-tutorial/docs/source/create-ai-pipeline.md

 4. Here is what each field in the node properties can be used for:

-- Filename: This is the name of the node. this would be pre-filled when selecting a script or a notebook's properties.
+- **Filename**: This is the name of the node. this would be pre-filled when selecting a script or a notebook's properties.
-- Runtime Image: Select the runtime image that was created in the previous steps.
+- **Runtime Image**: Select the runtime image that was created in the previous steps.
 This identifies the container image required to run this node.
-- CPU, GPU, RAM: Specify the resource requirements needed to run this script or notebook.
+- **CPU, GPU, RAM**: Specify the resource requirements needed to run this script or notebook.
-- File Dependencies: Any files that the notebook is dependent on (notebooks and scripts) such as for importing methods from can be specified here.
+- **File Dependencies**: Any files that the notebook is dependent on (notebooks and scripts) such as for importing methods from can be specified here.
-- Environment Variables: Specify the environment variables which are utilized within the notebooks and scripts here.
+- **Environment Variables**: Specify the environment variables which are utilized within the notebooks and scripts here.
+To avoid exposing credentials of your secure bucket, you can use the Kubernetes Secret provided above in the Kubeflow Pipelines Runtime Configuration.
-- Output Files: You can specify any files which are created during the execution and which might be needed by subsequent steps here.
+- **Output Files**: You can specify any files which are created during the execution and which might be needed by subsequent steps here.

 <div style="text-align:center">